smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Vita Nostra** by Marina Dyachenko, Sergey Dyachenko, read 13 times

 **TOTAL**: 885 books read, with 479 unique titles.
+332 books were used only once for this square.
 Skipped 30 times.
 Substituted 13 times.

 #### Most Read Authors